bsandmann/blocktrust.CredentialWorkflow/docs/Triggers/FormTrigger.md

 3. **Error State**: When configuration issues prevent the form from loading
 4. **Success State**: After successful submission, with option to submit another response

-## Technical Implementation

-The FormTrigger component:

-1. Stores form configuration in the workflow's ProcessFlow
-2. Generates a unique URL for each form
-3. Supports field validation rules
-4. Creates dynamic form fields based on the configuration
-5. Integrates with the FormService to process submissions

 When a form is submitted:

 1. The FormService validates all required fields are present
 2. An execution context containing the form data is created
 3. A workflow outcome is generated and enqueued for processing
 4. The workflow actions can access form field values through parameter resolution

-## Use Cases

-The FormTrigger is ideal for:

-1. **Data Collection**: Gather information from users without requiring specialized tools
-2. **Registration Forms**: Allow users to register for services or credentials
-3. **Application Forms**: Process applications for verification or credential issuance
-4. **Customer Feedback**: Collect structured feedback from users
-5. **Support Requests**: Provide a simple interface for support ticket creation